Mahjong: Charleston

 In the American variations it is required that, before each hand begins, a Charleston be enacted.
 In the first exchange, three tiles are passed to the player on one's right; in the next exchange, the tiles are passed to the player opposite, followed by three tiles passed to the left.
 If all players are in agreement, a second Charleston is performed; however, any player may decide to stop passing after the first Charleston is complete.
 The Charleston is followed by an optional pass to the player across of one, two, or three tiles.
 The Charleston, a distinctive feature of American mahjong, may have been borrowed from card games such as Hearts.

 Hands

 Many variations have specific hands, some of which are common while some are optional depending on regions and players.
-One example is the Pure Green hand made of chows or pongs using 2, 3, 4, 6, 8 of bamboo and green dragon.
+One example is the Pure Green hand made of chows or pungs using 2, 3, 4, 6, 8 of bamboo and green dragon.